 After completing the treatment program, you will have the opportunity to join other treatment center graduates for weekly support groups and social events.
 While recovery is a lifelong process, these opportunities that an alumni group provides can help you develop new friendships and social support to help better position you for long-term success.

 If you’re seeking help to overcome an opioid addiction, contact our admissions specialists here at Ocean Breeze Recovery for free and confidential help.
 They’re here to listen to your concerns and walk you through the process so that you know what to expect from our evidence-based services.
 You will feel prepared to make an informed decision about your withdrawal recovery.

-Cherney, Kristeen (2016, November 14) Opiate Withdrawal: What It Is and How to Cope With It.
-Retrieved from https://www.healthline.com
+healthline.
+(2020, July 21) Opiate Withdrawal: What It Is and How to Cope with It.
+Overall timeframe.
+Cherney, K. Retrieved from https://www.healthline.com/health/coping-opiate-withdrawal

 Diaogues in Clinical Neuroscience.
 (2007 December) Pharmacologic treatments for opioid dependence: detoxification and maintenance options.
 Kleber, H. MD Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3202507/